This chapter of our documentation is still in beta. We welcome feedback, corrections,

 who use screen readers access to content that would otherwise be inaccessible.
 This

-documentation will teach you LEMDOʼs practice for writing alt text.
-For instructions
+documentation will guide you through LEMDO’s principles and practice for writing alt

 When writing alt text, LEMDO follows principles of accessibility, honesty, and clarity.